UK Growing Seasons: Your Complete Vegetable Planting Guide

 - 15°C minimum: Tender crops — tomatoes, courgettes, cucumbers, French beans, sweetcorn

-A soil thermometer costs around £5 and saves weeks of frustration from failed sowings.
-Push it 5cm into the soil at 9am for the most accurate reading.
+A soil thermometer costs about a fiver and saves weeks of frustration from failed sowings.
+Push it 5cm into the soil at 9am for the most accurate reading — measuring at midday gives a misleading peak temperature, not the overnight low that determines whether your seeds survive.

 How to Use This Planting Calendar